What is posttraumatic stress disorder (PTSD)?

 “Little-t” trauma refers to distressing circumstances that are not life-threatening but can still produce a trauma response, like:

 - Divorce and breakups

 - Getting fired

 It makes sense that if you directly experience trauma, you may develop PTSD.
-But did you know that even just witnessing trauma can cause PTSD?
+But even simply witnessing trauma can cause PTSD.